centralchaos/maybe_finance_hass/maybe_finance/README.md

 See the main repository here: [Maybe Finance GitHub Repository](https://github.com/maybe-finance/maybe)

-> **⚠️ Important:**
+> **Note:**
-> The installation of this addon may take several minutes since the image is currently built on the device.
+> The add-on is currently not following the same version numbers as Maybe Finance itself but coming from a newer main branch.

 ---